MichaelCurrin/dev-cheatsheets/cheatsheets/python/type-checks.md

 description: How to add type safety to Python
 ---

-In Python 3.6, type-hints were added as allow syntax.
+In Python 3.6, type-hints were added as allowed syntax which can optionally be checked with a tool like MyPy.

 ## Resources